 1886-1888

 Two corn cobs were walking along, and the first cob noticed that they were being followed by another cob.
 The first cob whispered to the second, “Don’t look now, but I think we are being followed by a stalker.”
-This type of corny joke may have made the rounds at the church corn suppers that were popular in the late 1880s.1
+This was the type of corny joke that made the rounds at the corn-themed suppers that became popular in the late 1880s.1

-Three menus shown below provide an idea of what types of corn dishes were prevalent at the time.2 In addition to dishes made with corn, there were dishes with the word “corn,” such as corned beef, which was served at all of these suppers.
-The Ladies of the Congregational Church of Keokuk, Iowa called their dish “corn beef,” while those in West Hartford, Connecticut justified its inclusion by embellishing it as “corn fed corned beef.”
+Three menus show some of the corn dishes that were then prevalent.2 In addition to dishes made with corn, the word “corn” is used wherever possible—corned beef was served at all of these suppers.
+The Ladies of the Congregational Church of Keokuk, Iowa called their dish “corn beef,” while those in West Hartford, Connecticut embellished it as “corn fed corned beef.”

 Desserts with unappealing names like corn starch pudding, corn starch cake, and corn starch pie probably tasted better than they sounded.
 Indian pudding, made from cornmeal, milk, molasses, and spices, was a common dish throughout the century.
 Candy corn would have made an easy addition to these menus, but the new confectionery made in Philadelphia was not widely distributed in the 1880s.
 Corn coffee and “koffee” were most likely plain coffee.